Helvellyn: Mining

 Two unsuccessful attempts to find lead ore in economic quantities on Helvellyn have been made.

-Brown Cove Mine was high up at the head of Brown Cove, where some disused oil heaps remain, with a couple of levels, one of which ran about 70 m into the mountainside.
+Brown Cove Mine was high up at the head of Brown Cove, where some disused spoil heaps remain, with a couple of levels, one of which ran about 70 m into the mountainside.

 Helvellyn Mine or Wythburn Mine opened in 1839 by the gill between Whelpside and Helvellyn Screes.
 It was operated by a succession of different owners, driving five levels through mostly barren rock to explore three mineral veins.
 It finally closed in 1880 when Manchester Corporation acquired the land for the Thirlmere reservoir.
 Only a few hundred tons of galena came out of the mine; probably insufficient to cover its costs.

 Little can be seen of the levels now for the entrances were destroyed when the mine closed, but several spoil heaps remain, one covering the gill, along with the old miners' path which zigzags up the hillside, a self-acting incline to lower ore to the dressing floor, and the old winding-drum house.
-The narrow leat which once diverted water from Brownrigg Well into the gill beside the mine may also be seen, much higher up the fellside.
+The narrow leat which once diverted water from Brownrigg Well into the gill beside the mine may be seen much higher up the fellside.